 Step 1: Prepare the sauce by mixing together the coconut aminos, toasted sesame oil, rice vinegar, Chinese 5-spice powder, garlic, and ginger; set this aside.

 Step 2: Saute the green onions for a few minutes, then add the ground chicken or turkey and heat until cooked through.

 Step 3: Stir in the broccoli slaw mix and the sauce from Step 1.
 Cook until the veggies are softened, and you’re done!

 Confused about poultry labeling?
-Check this post out to learn all about how to choose the best chicken in the grocery store.
+Read our post on understanding Poultry Labels to learn all about how to choose the best chicken in the grocery store.